 3. Cut 2 square pieces 75 x 75 cm (29 ½ x 29 ½ “)

 When you buy fabric from a store it is often cut off not exactly straight.
-Sometimes, it has the bevel of 5-7 cm.
+Sometimes, it has a bevel of 5-7 cm.
 So you need to straighten the fabric.
 Please see my article “How to cut fabric straight“.
-This step might seem not important, but in fact it is – without a straight cut to begin with the dress will not look good.
+This step might seem not important, but in fact, it is – without a straight cut to begin with the dress will not look good.

 Below is a short video showing the process I used to cut fabric straight.

-For this in the beginning of the fabric piece snip through the selvage and find cross grain threads going perpendicular to the edge.
+For this at the beginning of the fabric piece snip through the selvage and find cross-grain threads going perpendicular to the edge.
 Then gently pull out one thread that goes through the fabric.
 When the thread is pulled out, it will leave a gap line.
 You will get a smooth “path”.
 Gently cut the fabric along the line.
 Repeat the process to cut 2 perfect squares from the silk.

 Mark the grainline on each square with a basting thread.
 You will need to know this later.

 4. Make a narrow hem along all edges of these squares.

 There are different ways to finish the raw fabric edges on these square pieces of fabric.